javenli786/ML_Clustering_LuxuryTravelCustomerSegmentation/README.md

 ###### K-Means with K=4 is chosen to segment customers given its relatively high extent of effectiveness of clustering, similarity and stability.

 #### 1.5 Result Analysis
-##### Customers are grouped into five clusters and their features are further analyzed.
+##### Customers are grouped into six clusters and their features are further analyzed.
 ![](Image/PercentageByCluster.png "Figure 22: Pie Chart exhibitting Percentage of New Segments")

 ###### According to Figure 23, 24, 25, Customers within cluster 4 and 3 are named as "Frequent High-valued Spenders" and "Recent High-valued Spenders", separately, given their relatively high recency, frequency, and monetary.
 Guests within cluster 0 is labeled as "Steady Spenders", as they exhibit moderate frequency and spending and possess fairly recent records.
 Cluster 1 is named as "Recent Spenders", since they placed highly recent bookings, whereas, their records are infrequent and low-valued.
 Clients within cluster 2 is labeled as "Lapsed Guests", given that their records are with the least recency, high infrequency, and the lowest spending.
 Clients within cluster 5 are marked as “Non-spenders” as they do not place any order.